Adjacent User Privacy

 Medium Privacy

 When users want a peace of mind while don't need to know all the details of the camera feed.
-Medium privacy is the choice to blur unnecessary contents and allows un-blur if needed.

 Strong Privacy

-When privacy is restricted, however, the viewer still needs some insights, strong privacy mode provides a list of events without saving the recordings any where.
+Strong privacy mode provides a list of events without saving the recordings any where.

 Settings